aranya-project/aranya/licensing/CODE_OF_CONDUCT.md

 9. Likewise, any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.

 ## Moderation
 These are the policies for upholding our community’s standards of conduct.
-If you feel that a thread needs moderation, please contact us at info@spideroak.com.
 1. Remarks that violate the SpiderOak standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
 (Cursing is allowed, but never targeting another user, and never in a hateful manner.)
 2. Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.
 3. Moderators will first respond to such remarks with a warning.